romyers/DAQCap/docs/Developer_Notes.md

   DAQCap.cpp

 TODO: Go over doxygen documentation and make sure it's ready to push
-TODO: Make sure we have the right github repo
+TODO: Make sure we have the right github repo for the fetchContent docs

 TODO: Note to developers what part of the code they need to work with to do what they want to do.
 E.g. new data formats mean working with Packet,